borisf/borisf.github.io/index.md

 I am a senior partner engineer at Google.
 I engage with top apps and games companies, and act as a trusted advisor and a technical expert.

-I specialize in Java/Kotlin code optimizations:
+I specialize in JVM/Android optimizations:
 * Build - Gradle
 * JVM - file mapping, caching, object layout, JNI, reflection, ASM
-* Concurrency - multi threading, executor framework, file traversal
 * Android - ANRs, crashes

 I received my masters in Software Engineering and MBA in Marketing from [Reichman